ripla/charts-tutorial/README.md

 Vaadin Charts Tutorial
 =========================

-This is the final code produced by the Vaadin Charts Tutorial.
+This is the final code produced by the Vaadin Charts Drill-Down Tutorial.

 Running the example